cse-labs/res-edge-labs/docs/home.md

   - Each store runs one or more Kubernetes clusters
   - Arc Enabled GitOps is used to deploy the Automation results to each store
   - Arc Enabled GitOps uses Flux which is a pull model

+## Key Requirements

+- Security
+  - RBAC or similar controls
+  - Definable sign-off processes
+  - Audit
+  - Policies
+- Observability
+  - Logs, metrics, and traces
+  - Granular control over what gets shipped to the cloud as well as when
+- Automation
+  - Maintaining "millions" of GitOps files in the GitOps repo is error prone and doesn't scale
+  - Verifying what is running in the store with what should be running
+  - Ensuring an application isn't deployed where local law prohibits
+  - Support a "pull model" for network QoS and availability
+  - Support "last known good" in the event of a natural disaster without a reliable network
+    - Maximize the "time to open after an event"
+- Centralized Configuration
+  - Enforce standards and reusability
+- Rich Deployment Selection
+  - "deploy to all of the company owned, large stores in the northeastern US that have a multi-lane divethrough and an Acme3000 or Acme3001 smart grill"
+- Deployment Windows
+  - Retailers need to be able to schedule deployments on a store by store basis based on operating hours
+  - The Platform Team needs to be able to implement "deployment freezes" for events like Black Friday
+  - With the proper sign-off, both must be able to be over-ridden
+    - At the Cluster (store) level or at the Application level
+- Ring Based Deployments
+  - Define and deploy to rings (beta, pilot, etc)
+  - Configurable authorization workflows
+  - Automatically deploy to the next ring if the current deployment is stable for a time quantum
+    - This requires integration with Observability
+- Multiple, Jagged Business Grouping
+  - Most Retailers have multiple Business groups that they want to represent
+    - Geographic is the most common
+      - /stores/us/central/tx/austin
+    - Franchisee
+      - Corporate store
+      - Franchise 123
+      - Master Franchise 456
+    - Marketing
+      - Language and demographics
+      - Local channels (with language)
+    - Plan-o-Gram
+      - Swimsuit section in Florida vs. Alaska
+      - "McRib" in the South
+    - Presence of IoT Devices
+      - Cameras
+      - Smart grills, ovens, fryers, soda fountains, shake machines
+      - Food assembly devices
+    - Delivery
+      - Uber Eats, GrubHub, store, curbside